Mark West (basketball): As basketball player

+West was drafted by the Dallas Mavericks in the 1983 NBA draft in the second round with the 30th overall pick.

 West played 17 seasons in the NBA from 1983 to 2000 as a member of the Mavericks, Milwaukee Bucks, Cleveland Cavaliers, Phoenix Suns, Detroit Pistons, Indiana Pacers, and Atlanta Hawks.
 West was a key player on the Phoenix Suns team that lost to the Chicago Bulls in the 1993 NBA Finals.

 West compiled 6,259 points and 5,347 rebounds in his NBA career and also ranks third all-time (behind Hall of Famers Artis Gilmore and Shaquille O'Neal) in career field-goal percentage (58.03%).

 He played for the US national team in the 1982 FIBA World Championship, winning a silver medal.

 Additional career in athletics

 In 2001, West was hired by the Phoenix Suns as assistant general manager.
 On June 25, 2013, he was named an assistant coach to the Suns under head coach Jeff Hornacek.
 In 2015, he also became the team's Director of Player Relations while continuing to perform some coaching duties.